Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: The case study

 \section{The case study}

-The case study that motivated this work deals with a recent RCT in Oncology, aiming to assess the causal effects of a new investigational drug combined with the standard of care (SOC) versus SOC on progression-free survival, i.e., the time from randomisation until a primary event that can be either disease progression or death.
-The study duration from the first randomised patient to the analysis cutoff date is approximately $c = 33$ months.
+The case study that motivated this work deals with a recent RCT in oncology, aiming to assess the causal effects of a new investigational drug combined with the standard of care (SOC) versus SOC on progression-free survival, i.e., the time from randomization until a primary event that can be either disease progression or death.
+The study duration from the first randomized patient to the analysis cutoff date is approximately $c = 33$ months.
 All patients were enrolled during the first 23 months; thus, each patient can have a different follow-up period (or time to censoring) $C_i \in [10, 33]$.
-Let $Z_i$ denote the treatment assigned to the $i^{th}$ patient, and let $z_i$ denote a realisation of $Z_i$; $z_i$ can be either $1$, if $i$ is assigned to the new investigational treatment - in addition to SOC (investigational treatment), or $0$ if $i$ is assigned SOC only (control treatment).
+Let $Z_i$ denote the treatment assigned to the $i^{th}$ patient, and let $z$ denote a realization of $Z_i$; $z$ can be either $1$ if $i$ is assigned to the new investigational treatment - in addition to SOC (investigational treatment), or $0$ if $i$ is assigned SOC only (control treatment).
 Among $n=335$ patients, $n_1 = 181$ were assigned to the new investigational treatment, and $n_0 = 154$ were assigned to SOC.
 When patients in the new treatment arm incurred AEs, they were allowed to discontinue the new investigational treatment but continued on SOC.
-Figure \ref{fig:paths} show the possible patients' journeys.
+On the contrary, patients under control treatment could not receive the investigational treatment.
+Figure \ref{fig:paths} shows the possible patients' journeys.